madbomb122/BlackViperScript/README.md

 **Note: Script is ment for Windows 10 Home x64 / Windows 10 Pro x64..
 With Creator's Update Installed**  <br />

+**Note: If you are using a non english version of Windows and get a Build Check Error, please let me know**  <br />

 **AT YOUR OWN RISK YOU CAN**  <br />
 **1. Run the script on x32 w/o changing settings (But shows a warning)** <br />
 **2. Change variable at bottom of script to skip the check for** <br />